HI AND WELCOME!

 Thank you so much for visiting my site.
 It’s a huge thrill for me to share these recipes with you and I’m excited for you to try them!

 Your thoughtful comments and support make this endeavor so much more fun and meaningful.
 Please leave a comment after a post, if you have any thoughts, questions or suggestions.
-You can also connect with me through Facebook, Pinterest, Twitter or email.
+You can also connect with me through Facebook, Pinterest, Twitter, Instagram and email.

 Q: How will you choose the order of the countries you explore?